-58.273G Philosophy of Social Science Education 1 S1 or S2 L2
+58.273G Philosophy of Social Science Education 1

 The philosophical foundations of social science and classical debates in this field.
 Concepts include: law, causality, action, explanation, understanding, theory, observation, etc. Methodological considerations as they bear on the practice of the social sciences: empiricism, rationalism, positivism, behaviourism, etc. Ideology in social science leading to curricula development and classroom practices in social sciences.